ocaml/setup-ocaml/README.md

-# Create a JavaScript Action using TypeScript
+# Create an OCaml Action using TypeScript

-Use this template to bootstrap the creation of a JavaScript action.:rocket:
+Use this template to bootstrap the creation of an OCaml action.:rocket:

-This template includes compilication support, tests, a validation workflow, publishing, and versioning guidance.
+This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

 If you are new, there's also a simpler introduction.
 See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)